tmenguy/ha-solcast-solar/README.md

 ## Changes

-v4.2.8
+v4.3.0
 * Fix an issue when half-hourly breakdown is disabled but hourly is enabled by @autoSteve
 * Fix an issue with transitioning from granular to legacy dampening by @autoSteve
 * Fix an issue with using multiple hard limits by @autoSteve
 * Fix an issue with stale start when auto-update is enabled by @autoSteve
 * Add auto-update attributes to api_last_polled by @autoSteve
-* Upgrade data files from v3 integration by @autoSteve
+* Upgrade data files from v3 integration schema by @autoSteve
 * Config and options flows check valid API key and sites available by @autoSteve
 * Add re-auth and reconfigure flows by @autoSteve
 * Add repair flows for forecasts not updating by @autoSteve